abeyang/after-effects-bootcamp/Extras/Script.md

 > So here's another familiar scenario.
 You're trying to cook something delicious--
 > (shows laptop and cutting board) and you have your laptop out on one side, and a cutting board on another.
 But why have two, when you can have both -- in one!

+Camera pans to reveal SLAM lying on counter.

+HERO
+> OK Barney, get me the recipe of French Onion Soup.

+Overhead shot of HERO on cutting board, ready to slice an onion. **Interface reveals tips of how not to cut oneself.** HERO starts chopping.

+Cut to direct shot of HERO.
+He's still chopping, but action is done O.S.

+HERO
+> (From looking down at cutting board to the camera) Can you do this with *your* tablet or laptop?
+I think not--

+Extra hard chop.
+HERO bites lip.
+Just when he's about to scream, cut!

+## EXT.
+FOUNTAIN AREA - DAY

+HERO is sitting in the same place as in the beginning, next to FRIEND 1 and FRIEND 2.

+HERO
+> So, in case you're not sold yet, the Slab comes with--

+Shot of SLAB inside the cafe, with **text flying in**.

+HERO (V.O. cont'd)
+> - All the DT text
+> - Built-in wifi
+> - Nice handle

+Cut back to HERO

+HERO (cont'd)
+> --and best of all, it's hands free!

+HERO reveals bandaged hand.

+HERO
+> OK Barney, start new journal entry.
+Yesterday, my two friends got really mad at me because I poked fun at how ugly they look.
+Man, why are they so sensitive?
+And superficial?
+They just don't have a sense of humor, nor can they accept the truth...
+Those truth-haters...

+Zooms out to reveal his two friends sitting next to him, looking at him...

 # Outline (sfx):

 - √ 0 DTs / Barnabus "speaking" (oval + bars?)